benschw/horde/drivers.md

 ### driver

-Add drivers with the naming convention `NAME.driver.sh` to your configured `$HORDE_PLUGIN_PATH` (defaults to ~/.horde/plugins).
-They should implement a single function named like:
+In addition to the provided `static_web` driver, you can add custom drivers by creating a shell script (following the naming convention: `NAME.driver.sh`) in your configured `HORDE_PLUGIN_PATH` (defaults to ~/.horde/plugins).
+Each driver should implement a single function named like:

 	drivers::custom_name() {
 		container::call run -d --name custom_name me/custom_image